Blake-Sam-Dom/AppEngineRandomGenerator/README.md

 The app will deploy and will live at your-project-id.appspot.com by default

-If you want to visit mine, it is live at http://cs-4263-252417.appspot.com/
+Again, if you would like to visit mine, it is live at http://cs-4263-252417.appspot.com/